JonasUrn/RocketHackaton/README.md

 ## Rules
 Ensure you are following these rules for development:
 - Create a new branch in your computer for each feature
 - Branch name: First letter of name + first letter of surname + feature name.
-Ex.: JU-create-header | JU - Jonas Urnezius
+Ex.: AB-llama | AB - Aronas Butkevicius
 - Do development on that branch
 - Push branch to Github
 - Open a new Pull Request